kaioken-glitch/kaioken-glitch.com/README.md

-# Sharpening my sword⚔️👑
-So I've been learning all this new cool stuff in regards with programming And man I'm loving it so I took up a few classes in frontend Dev and I find it in really neat we can make anything by just Manipulating a few attributes of elements within a container This also gave me a different perspective of how things really Work and relate to each othe

-Anyways I'm glad I got to do this first design😌
+⚔️ Sharpening My Sword 👑
+Hey there!
+I've been diving into the world of programming lately and it's been an exciting journey.
+I'm especially enjoying front-end development — it's amazing how we can build anything just by manipulating a few attributes of elements within a container.

+Taking up a few classes in front-end dev has completely changed the way I see how things work and relate to each other on the web.
+It's like unlocking a new layer of understanding, and honestly, I'm loving every minute of it.

+This portfolio marks my first design, and I'm proud to share it with you. 😌